We listen to an audio system that costs as much as a Ferrari

 My high-end audio career started in earnest when I worked as a salesman in a brick-and-mortar store in the 1980s, and continued later as an audio reviewer.
 Lucky me -- I've heard most of the world's very best audio, but there's still a lot of gear that I never got around to checking out.
 That was the case for FM Acoustics, until I had the pleasure of auditioning a complete FM Acoustics system at the Audioarts showroom in New York City.

 FM Acoustics is hardly a newcomer.
 The company was founded in 1973 by Manuel Huber, and since 1993 FM Acoustics has been based in Horgen, Switzerland on the shore of Lake Zurich.
 I auditioned its Inspiration System XS-IIIB, which includes a pair of large floor-standing speakers, four channels of amplification, a stereo preamplifier, a phono preamplifier and the necessary cables, all designed and built by FM Acoustics.
-As configured the system runs a mere $238,900, but that price can go up or down, depending on the customer's choices of FM Acoustics electronics used with the speakers.
+As configured the system runs a mere $238,900 (converting roughly to £192,972 and AU$316,151), but that price can go up or down, depending on the customer's choices of FM Acoustics electronics used with the speakers.
 The Inspiration System XS-IIIB is not only impeccably finished, it will be installed, calibrated and fine-tuned to perform at its best in the owner's home by a trained engineer.

 To warm up from the January blizzard outside the cozy Audioarts showroom, I started listening with 1960s vintage albums from singers Dean Martin and Johnny Hartman.
 The amplification may be solid-state, but it sounded closer to tube electronics.
 Or like no electronics at all -- the singers and bands sounded like living musicians.
 While the recordings are more than a half-century old, the music was brought back to life by this remarkable system.
 The Inspiration System XS-IIIB didn't just appeal to my audiophile sensibilities, the music felt great!
 It was a full-body experience.